Stray dogs

 By law, all dogs must be microchipped and have a collar with a tag.
 Information on the microchip a collar tag must be kept up to date.
 This is particularly important because if your dog goes missing, having the correct details means your pet can be returned to you.

-If you’re struggling with the cost of microchipping your pet, we hold free events throughout the year.
-Our next event is on Sunday 5 March 2023 from 11am to 3pm at Markeaton Park.
+If you’re struggling with the cost of microchipping your pet, we occasionally hold free events and will advertise the location, date and times.
 Alternatively, the Blue Cross offer free microchipping.

 You must take care of your pet and ensure they are vaccinated and receive regular health checks from a vet.
 We recommend taking out pet insurance for your pets.